blindsidenetworks/wordpress-plugin_bigbluebutton/README.txt

 == Upgrade Notice ==

-= 3.0.0
+= 3.0.0 =
-This plugin has been enterely rewriten.
-And although there has been some efforts on making it backward compatible, data and settings migrations is required.
-Please backup your database beforehand.
+This plugin has been entirely rewritten.
+Although there has been efforts to make it backward compatible, data and settings migrations is required. **Please backup your database beforehand.**

 = 1.3.4 =
 This version fixes some presentation issues.
 Style and javascript functions can added using classes and ids included on html elements.